EV MYTHBUSTERS

 This is because the cost of electricity is consistently lower than gasoline, and experiences far fewer price fluctuations as a result of international events.

 At the same time, charging is incredibly convenient.
-The DOE estimates that 80% of charging is completed at home due to the low cost and convenience—meaning you will rarely have to make a stop at a public charging station.
+The DOE estimates that 80% of charging is completed at home while the vehicle is parked, due to the low cost and convenience.
+This means that you may rarely have to make a stop at a public charging station.

 ⚡️Pro Tip!